AqwamCreates/DataPredict-Neural/docs/API/ConvolutionBlocks/Convolution1D.md

 #### Parameters:

-* numberOfKernels: The number of kernels to be used to extract the features from input tensor.
+* numberOfKernels: The number of kernels to be used to extract the features from the input tensor.

 * kernelDimensionSize: The dimension size for the kernel.